Badisi/xkeybrew/README.md

 * downloading media data (cover, banner, publisher, ...)
 * verifying the integrity of your backups

-It also additionally creates a dvd menu that once played through the [xkey device](xk3y) will let you choose and launch a desired backup on tv.
+It can also creates a dvd menu that once played through the [xkey device](xk3y) will let you choose and launch a desired backup on tv.

 ## <a name="reports">Have a Question, Problem or Idea?</a>